MicrosoftDocs/minecraft-creator/creator/Documents/ParkourWorldGuide.md

 We'll talk about sharing a world with others.
 There are several approaches possible:

 - Create a realm to invite other players to
-- Host a game with your friends
+- Host a game with your friends in your world
+- [Packaging a World Template](PackagingAWorldTemplate.md) with our handy guide

 ## What's Next?